 - Number of estimated improvements.
 This includes multiplying the total mileage or number of curves by an assumed proportion of sites that can be improved.
-For example, it is assumed that 20 percent of high-risk locations will have MUTCD-compliant basic curve signing recommended for installation on rural two-lane minor arterials and major collectors. - Crash Modification Factor (CMF).
+For example, it is assumed that 20 percent of high-risk locations will have MUTCD-compliant advanced curve signing recommended for installation on rural two-lane minor arterials and major collectors. - Crash Modification Factor (CMF).
 This column provides an estimate of the expected safety benefit for the countermeasure. - Unit cost.
 The approximate average cost of the countermeasure per mile or per curve. - Construction cost.
 The combined total cost for all countermeasures combined. - KABC crashes proportion.
 This provides the proportion of total crashes that are fatal and injury for each facility type for curves and for all segments. - Annual crash reduction.
 The number of total crashes expected to be reduced through systemic installation of the countermeasure on an annual basis. - Annual fatal and injury reduction.
 The number of fatal and injury crashes expected to be reduced through systemic installation of the countermeasure on an annual basis.

 The RwD FAS team worked with the USCOG and SCDOT to identify assumptions on the proportion of locations for which it may be assumed countermeasures could be installed based on risk tier.
 Additionally, the RwD FAS team identified an approximate percentage of locations receiving the treatment of interest, assuming some locations will not have a countermeasure recommended and to avoid overlapping of countermeasures recommended at the same locations.
-Additionally, the following assumptions were made:
+The purpose of these assumptions was to provide an estimated cost for plan implementation.
+The actual installations and costs will be dependent on the results of RSAs and implementation of systematic treatments with ongoing projects.
+In support, the following assumptions were made:

 - Curve signing.
-The RwD FAS team assumed MUTCD-compliant curve signing would be applied on Tier 1 through Tier 4 risk horizontal curves.
+The RwD FAS team assumed MUTCD-compliant advanced curve signing would be applied on Tier 1 through Tier 4 risk horizontal curves.
 The team assumed 50 percent of rural two-lane minor arterial and major collector curves and 20 percent of rural two-lane local road curves would receive curve signing improvements. - Enhanced curve signing.
 The RwD FAS team assumed enhanced curve signing would be applied on Tier 1 through Tier 3 risk horizontal curves.
 The team assumed 25 percent of rural two-lane minor arterial and major collector curves and 10 percent of rural two-lane local road curves would receive enhanced curve signing. - Centerline and edge line markings.
-The RwD FAS team assumed centerline and edge line markings would be applied on Tier 4 segments.
+The RwD FAS team assumed centerline and edge line markings would be applied on Tier 1 through Tier 4 segments.
 The team assumed 10 percent of rural two-lane minor arterial and major collector mileage and 25 percent of rural two-lane local road mileage would receive markings.